What is Texture? TexturePage

-pick a textured animal or person with a lot of wrinkles, beard or scrunched face for texture and draw on watercolor paper
+1. pick a textured animal or person with a lot of wrinkles, beard or scrunched face for texture and draw on light colored construction paper.

-Objective: The student will re-discover an old method of creating a painting used in elementary school in which they will apply tempera paint and cover the composition with permanent ink.
+Objective: The student will re-discover an old method of creating a painting used in which they will apply tempera paint and cover the composition with permanent ink.

 Art history reproductions of famous(highly recognizable art)

 Black India Ink (may also use permanent colors such as red,